As AI rapidly develops so too does the vocabulary surrounding it.

 An untrained LLM will take your input (‘The’ ‘Students’ ‘Opened’ ‘Their’) and give you a random and irrelevant output (‘Sun’).
 It doesn’t know how to apply context to your input to come up with something accurate.

-A trained LLM will take that same input and come up with a coherent, relevant output (‘Laptops’) because it has been trained to read the input.
+A trained LLM will take that same input data and come up with a coherent, relevant output (‘Laptops’) because it has been trained to read the input.
 The yellow circles show the neural network which holds knowledge from the internet.

 Think of those yellow circles like knobs on a DJ set.
 You want to tune them to the right channel to get the sounds—or outputs—you need.